Colonnella: Antiquity, Roman Period and the Early Middle Ages

-According to Pliny the Elder in his Natural Historia, in ancient times, in the territory of greater Colonnella stood the Liburnic city of Truentum, now believed to be in the current Colle della Civita Archaeological traces of the Roman period are scattered throughout the territory of Colonnella and the best preserved among them are ancient Roman Cisterns, "Cincolà" and "Ricci."
+According to Pliny the Elder in his Natural Historia, in ancient times, in the territory of greater Colonnella, stood the Liburnic city of Truentum, now believed to be in the current Colle della Civita.
+Archaeological traces of the Roman period are scattered throughout the territory of Colonnella and the best preserved among them are ancient Roman Cisterns, Cincolà and Ricci.

-After the western Roman Empire came under the rule of the eastern Roman Empire beginning in 476 CE first with Odoacer and then under the Ostrogoths, the Colonnella area continued to be part of the Praefectura praetorio Italiae.
-In 535, Roman Emperor Justinian I invaded Italy (as part of a war of re-conquest of the west).
-It was a brutal war and Truentum suffered the dismantling of the port and the destruction of the city.
+After the western Roman Empire came under the rule of the eastern Roman Empire beginning in 476 CE, first with Odoacer and then under the Ostrogoths, the Colonnella area continued to be part of the Praetorian prefecture of Italy.
+In 535, the Roman emperor Justinian I invaded Italy as part of a war of re-conquest of the west.
+It was a brutal war, and Truentum suffered the dismantling of the port and the destruction of the city.
 The decimated people took refuge in the surrounding hills of the ancient city.
-And from this Colonnella was born but several decades later after the Lombards invaded now Byzantine Italy.
+From this, Colonnella was born several decades later, after the Lombards invaded now Byzantine Italy.

 Middle Ages

-Around 580, the area was shocked by the arrival of the Lombards.
-The survivors of the Truentum, now definitively abandoned, rebuilt a little higher, on the hill of the current hamlet of the Civita, a settlement called "Civitas Tomacchiara" and, at the mouth of the Tronto, "Torri a Tronto".
-However, the incursions and insecurity of those times pushed the populations of the two villages increasingly inland and, came together at the highest point of the surrounding hills, founding Colonnrlla.
-The city arose from the encastling of these two populations: that of Parishes of San Biagio, formerly occupying the easternmost part of the settlement, and that of Saints Cipriano and Giustina, the only one that survived today.
-This name, which appears to derive from the Latin columella (small column) and not from the later feudal lord Guillame Colonnella mentioned in the Catalogus Baronum, in 1047.
-Colonnella was thus included by the Lombards in the gastaldate, then county, of Aprutium, an administrative subdivision of the Duchy of Spoleto.
+Around 580, the area was invaded by the Lombards.
+The survivors of Truentum, which was now definitively abandoned, rebuilt on the hill of the current hamlet of the Civita, a settlement called Civitas Tomacchiara and, at the mouth of the Tronto, Torri a Tronto.
+However, the incursions and insecurity of those times pushed the populations of the two villages increasingly inland; and, coming together at the highest point of the surrounding hills, founded Colonnella.
+The city arose from the encastling of these two populations: that of the parish of San Biagio, formerly occupying the easternmost part of the settlement, and that of Saints Cipriano and Giustina, the only parish that survives today.
+The city's name appears to derive from the Latin columella (small column) and not from the later feudal lord Guillame Colonnella mentioned in the Catalogus Baronum of 1047.
+Colonnella was included by the Lombards in the gastaldate, then county, of Aprutium, an administrative subdivision of the Duchy of Spoleto.

-Later the Lombards were defeated by the Franks, but the administration of the area was not radically altered.
+Later, the Lombards were defeated by the Franks, but the administration of the area was not radically altered.
 This area was the southernmost part of the Frankish Kingdom and somewhat autonomous.
-From this period dates the first documentation of the name: in the Chronicon Farfense, a collection of acts and documents of the abbey of Farfa (from the year 705 to 1100) - as Curtem S. Maria in "Colunnellae" and later as Curtem de "Colunnella", cited in documents dated from 936 to 962.
+From this period dates the first documentation of the name: in the Chronicon Farfense, a collection of acts and documents of the abbey of Farfa (from the year 705 to 1100) – as Curtem S. Maria in "Colunnellae" and later as Curtem de "Colunnella", cited in documents dated from 936 to 962.